 There are so many types of fabrics available, it is very easy to feel lost in a textile showroom.
-Usually, it is the color and patterns that attract you first to a fabric.
+Usually, the color and patterns attract you first to a fabric.
 But that is only one element of the fabric.

 The way the fabric will feel against your skin, how it will behave when sewing, how it will drape against your body – all these are as important to your fabric buying decision as its color and designs.